Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

-The group of people caught my sight as soon as they appeared to the field behind one of the massive pillars looming in the distance.
+The group of people caught my attention as they stepped to the line of sight behind one of the massive pillars looming in the distance.
 I counted five - five human men, heavily armored and equipped for direct battle.
 Each one of them carried a powerful blaster rifle.
-Three of them had a heavy equipment bag weighting them down.
+Three of them had a massive equipment bag weighting them down.
 I froze and let my hand rest on the familiarly textured grip of the blaster pistol.

 Just in case.

 "They are not Sith," Sandra analyzed, her voice as loud as a whisper.

 It was a decided course of action and showed that she understood how sounds traveled far on the open ground.
 Her blaster pistol stood still in her hands, and the barrel was yet pointed towards the ground at a forty-five-degree angle - the safe direction, no intention to attack.
 To me, her demeanor spoke that she did not sense immediate danger and I quietly wondered how reliable her so-called Jedi senses where.

 A confrontation was a matter of a couple of minutes.

 The lot didn't need to close the distance for me to realize how mentally strained four out of the five were.
 This definitely was going to add some unpredictability to the inevitable confrontation.
 The men were like an array of springs pulled to extreme lengths – so stressed that next to nothing was enough to toss them entirely out of control.
 Any rapid movement promised instant bloodshed and viciously flying red ammo.
 Standing on an open field and without cover, no, I wasn't tremendously excited about that option.
 Not to mention the fact that two out of five rifles were already at the ready and pointed to my torso.